sandrusandru/Auto-Generate-Quotes-app-/README.md

-# autogenerate quote using api
+# Auto generate quote using api